Updated December 13, 2018: Jellyfish Lake in Palau is open to the public again!

 What might have caused the harmless jellyfish to vanish?

-Scientists have found out, that it was not a lack of sunlight that has caused the harmless jellyfish population to dwindle in recent months.
+Scientists have found out, that it was not a lack of sunlight that has caused the harmless jellyfish population to dwindle in recent years.
 The problems seem to be an increase in salinity of the saltwater lake, due to the ocean warming weather pattern what is commonly known as El Niño.
 Palau locals also attested to the fact, that the drought of 2016 had been the worst of the past 65 years.
-This severe drought combined with the effects of El Niño seem to be the reasons that millions of Golden Jellyfish now have vanished.
+This severe drought combined with the effects of El Niño seems to be one of the main reasons that millions of Golden Jellyfish now have vanished.

 Please feel free to contact us directly if you would have any questions.
 We love to hear from you